isa-ulisboa/greends-fads-exercises/fads_ex_02_git_and_github.md

 Version control is a system to manage versions by **tracking and managing changes in your files**.
 A version control system maintains a record of changes to code and other content.
 It also allows us to revert changes to a previous point in time.
 Additionally, it allows to collaborate on a single project, merging contributions from different collaborators.

 One of the systems that allows to achieve these goals is **Git**. **Git** uses a distributed version control model.
 This means that it can manage not only local versions of your code and files, but also copies in other locations, as an online repository.
-In our course, we will use **GitHub** as the online repository.
-One of the systems that allows to achieve these goals is **Git**. **Git** was created by the creator of linux, Linus Torvalds, and uses a distributed version control model.
-This means that it can manage not only local versions of your code and files, but also copies in other locations, as an online repository.
 In our course, we will use **GitHub** as the online repository

 This exercise gives a very brief introduction to **git**, mainly to ensure that you have properly setup your environment and can execute the most basic operations.
 However, if you want to explore more, you can read these tow online resources, that were used for inspiration:
 - [Version Control with Git](https://swcarpentry.github.io/git-novice/), The Carpentries